Looking for awesome gift ideas for soap makers? Below you’ll find a list of 9 awesome and unique gifts that soap makers will love.

-Might I suggest my online soap making course?
+If you can’t find anyone who teaches soap making locally, might I suggest my online soap making course?
 It’s designed for the complete beginner, or one who is a bit timid to use lye.
-She’ll learn everything she needs to know to make gorgeous, skin-healthy soap bars from scratch, using my super simple methods.
+In this course you’ll learn everything needed to make gorgeous, skin-healthy soap bars from scratch, using my super simple methods.

 Save to Pinterest!